MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-aspnet-core/includes/5-exercise-add-data-store.md

 Before we start to implement our web API for pizza, we need to have a data store that we can perform operations on.

-A type of class called a *model* is needed to represent a pizza in inventory.
-The model contains properties that represent characteristics of a pizza.
+A *model* class is needed to represent a pizza in inventory.
+The model contains properties that represent the characteristics of a pizza.
 The model is used to pass data in the web API and to persist pizza options in the data store.
 In this unit, that data store will be a simple local in-memory caching service.
-In a real world application, you would consider using a database using [Entity Framework Core](/ef/core) with SQL Server or Azure SQL Database.
+In a real-world application, you would consider using a database, such as SQL Server, with [Entity Framework Core](/ef/core).
+Entity Framework Core allows you to work with your database using .NET objects.

 ## Create a pizza model